 The school’s attorney offered an alternate defense, that the teacher is a minister and the court has no jurisdiction over a religious school’s right to hire and fire ministers.

-Our Sexual Orientation Discrimination lawyers at the Derek T. Smith Law Group, PLLC serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employees in discrimination cases in New Jersey, Pennsylvania & Washington D.C.
+Our Sexual Orientation Discrimination lawyers at the Derek Smith Law Group, PLLC serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
+Call us at 800-807-2209 for a free consultation.